Whoaa512/starred/README.md

 - [avajs/ava](https://github.com/avajs/ava) - Node.js test runner that lets you develop with confidence 🚀
 - [restify/node-restify](https://github.com/restify/node-restify) - The future of Node.js REST development
 - [sindresorhus/os-homedir](https://github.com/sindresorhus/os-homedir) - [DEPRECATED] Node.js `os.homedir()` ponyfill
-- [nylas/nylas-nodejs](https://github.com/nylas/nylas-nodejs) - A NodeJS wrapper for the Nylas REST API for email, contacts, and calendar.
 - [amrav/restify-jwt](https://github.com/amrav/restify-jwt) - restify middleware that validates a JsonWebToken (JWT) and sets the req.user with the attributes
 - [rtfeldman/seamless-immutable](https://github.com/rtfeldman/seamless-immutable) - Immutable data structures for JavaScript which are backwards-compatible with normal JS Arrays and Objects.
 - [rtfeldman/dreamwriter](https://github.com/rtfeldman/dreamwriter) - (NOTE!
 This has not been updated since Elm 0.15.1.)
 Streamlined long-form writing software.
 Written in Elm.